ianmcgregor/webaudio-demo/README.md

 ### Reverb (Convolver Node)

-Either generate an impulse by specifying length and decay, or select from pre-defined impulse audio files from [this set](http://rhythminmind.net/STN/?page_id=443)
+Either generate a reverb impulse by specifying length and decay, or select from pre-defined impulse audio files from [this set](http://rhythminmind.net/STN/?page_id=443)

 ### Analyser Node